What happens to my application?

 - the article has been accepted for publication but is not already published

-- the amount requested matches the open access fee displayed on the publisher’s website and does not include other charges such as colour, submission and page charges
+- the amount requested matches the open access fee displayed on the publisher’s website and does not include other charges such as colour, submission, or page charges

-- if the article qualifies for a discount under one of Imperial's Publisher agreements and discounts
+- the article qualifies for one of Imperial's Publisher agreements and discounts